harbaum/galagino/README.md

 allowing for a max screen refresh rate of ~30Hz.
 This is exactly half the refresh rate of the original arcade machine.
 30Hz is sufficient for a very fluid gameplay.

+Later in this project the first and third placed games on the Killer List of Video games were added together with a little menu at startup.

 ## Youtube videos